-A free online information resource aimed at enhancing the awareness and uptake of biological control and biopesticide products among growers and advisors.
+A free information resource on biological control and biopesticide products for growers and advisors.
 The CABI BioProtection Portal helps users to identify, source and correctly apply biological control and biopesticide products for their particular crop-pest problems.
-The tool is viewable on smartphones, tablets and desktop computers so as to accommodate the different needs of its users.
+The tool is viewable on smartphones, tablets and desktop computers.

 Growers and advisors who need current and reliable information, on-demand, regarding the availability and correct use of effective, lower toxicity products that are registered locally and meet market requirements.
 It is particularly beneficial for growers who are looking to replace the use of more toxic chemical pesticides with biological products in order to meet market/export standards, or simply to increase the range of biological products that they currently use.
 This tool is also of potential interest to biocontrol manufacturers who are looking to promote wider uptake of their products, as well as governmental regulators (pesticide registrars) and private sector decision-makers, e.g. out-grower schemes, cooperatives, organisations operating voluntary certification schemes.